mailru/shadowplay/README.md

 # About

-Shadowplay is a utility that has the functionality of checking pappet syntax, a pappet manifest linter, a pretty printer, and a utility for exploring the Hiera.
+Shadowplay is a utility for checking puppet syntax, a puppet manifest linter, a pretty printer, and a utility for exploring the Hiera.

 # Usage